Founded by Independent Pharmacists, Serving Independent Pharmacists

 In 2013, we changed our name to Western States Pharmacy Coalition to reflect our growing geographical reach and hired our first employee.
 We grew in 2014 to include Generics and Member Services, and launched our semi-annual news magazine in 2015.
 Our first Strategic Business Managers were hired in 2016; in 2017, we further developed our network of Regional Leaders.

-In 2018, John Bruce, Pharm D, became President & CEO.
+In 2018, John Bruce, PharmD, became President & CEO.
 A former independent pharmacy owner, John challenged us to grow our membership and expand our services.
 His leadership is informed by an intimate understanding of the challenges that independent pharmacists face.

 Bob Dominguez passed away in 2019, 10 years after founding WSPC.
 Through his dedicated and skilled guidance, we grew from an idea to a robust network of pharmacies.
 In 2019, we also officially changed our name from Western States Pharmacy Coalition to WSPC, extending our reach to the Midwest, South, and East Coast.
-Our important Regional Leaders are now called Peer Advocates, reflecting their key role in advocating for fellow independent pharmacists.
+Our important Regional Leaders are now called National Advisors, reflecting their key role in advocating for fellow independent pharmacists.
 WSPC represents the Well-Served Pharmacy Community, an outstanding coalition of independent pharmacies.

 Leadership